 The Memorial's volunteer programs draw much interest from the local Canberra community.
 Recruitment processes are conducted throughout the year as and when volunteers are required for specific areas.
 The Volunteers Coordinator records the details of applications received and notifies those who have expressed an interest in volunteering when an intake is due to begin.

 Volunteers receive appropriate training relevant to their work, unless they have been recruited because of a special skill they possess.
 Training periods vary from 2-3 afternoon sessions, up to a 6-month training period for the voluntary guides.
 Training is provided by expert Memorial staff, such as curators, historians and educators, together with a mixture of guest speakers with expertise in special areas.

-All volunteers receive invitations to ANZAC Day and Remembrance Day ceremonies and are eligible for discounts at the Memorial Shop, the Terrace and the Landing Place cafés, as well as being able to attend the various military history lectures organised by the Australian War Memorial.
+All volunteers receive invitations to Anzac Day and Remembrance Day ceremonies and are eligible for discounts at the Memorial Shop, Poppy's and the Landing Place cafés, as well as being able to attend the various military history lectures organised by the Australian War Memorial.

-For further information about volunteering at the Memorial please contact the Volunteers Office at email@example.com or telephone (02) 6243 4299.
+For further information about volunteering at the Memorial please contact the Human Resources Section firstname.lastname@example.org or telephone (02) 6243 4234.